 What is Method Statement of Drywall Installation?

-The purpose of this method statement is to describe the installation stages required in installing gypsum board for drywall and wall partition while assuring quality, and health & safety compliance.
+The purpose of this method statement is to describe the installation stages required in installing gypsum board for drywall and wall partitions while assuring quality, and health & safety compliance.

 This method statement is a written document that details how to properly and safely do a work-related task using tools and equipment.

 The work involves the installation of exterior and interior wall partitions and dry wall, as well as false beams, columns, and other design elements, as described in the scope of activities.
 The walls will be covered with the required and recommended dimensions, elevations, and levelness in accordance with the shop drawings.

 The needed wall studs and blind rivets that will fasten to the concrete wall or bare wall are included in the proper standard material required for the installation of the gypsum board wall.

 The surveyor will mark the reference floor lines, ceilings, and wall locations for proper layout.

 Install the gypsum board according to the arrangement with enough black screws to secure the boards to the steel framing.

 ASTM C 36 Specification for Gypsum Wallboard

 ASTM C 645 Standard Specification for Nonstructural Steel Framing Members